By Tooth And Claw Dragons

 Their 'element', which normally cannot be classified by color due to its physical nature, displays a soft color glow given its Nether-touched affinities, seen only around the metals being manipulated.
 Most metal glows with chromatic colors: reds (all hues from yellows and oranges to reds), green (all hues from lime to green and teal) and blue (all hues from cyan to blue and purple).
 Multicolor is possible where the element is two or more colors while pure white (very rare, attributed to light blood mixing due to Aether impurities) and black (limited to the purest of Aurata lineages) are extremely rare.

 Their 'element', naturally colorless and immaterial, displays unusual colors given its Nether-touched nature.
-The chromatic spectrum is the most common 'color' for time, and displays a great variety of bright colors: reds (all hues from yellows and oranges to reds), green (all hues from lime to green and teal) and blue (all hues from cyan to blue and purple) though cool colors are much rarer.
+The chromatic spectrum is the most common 'color' for fear, and displays a great variety of bright colors: reds (all hues from yellows and oranges to reds), green (all hues from lime to green and teal) and blue (all hues from cyan to blue and purple) though cool colors are much rarer.
 Multicolor is possible where the element is two or more colors while pure white (very rare, and attributed to light blood mixing through Aether elements) and black (limited to the purest of Phobia lineages) are extremely rare.

 Their 'element', naturally scarlet, displays unusual colors given its Nether-touched nature - and unusually, their blood reflects this color in full.
 Blood manipulated from others will always be that individual's blood color, but any they utilize from themselves displays the following.
 The chromatic spectrum is the most common 'color' for blood, and displays a great variety of bright colors: reds (all hues from yellows and oranges to reds), green (all hues from lime to green and teal) and blue (all hues from cyan to blue and purple) though cool colors are much rarer.
 Multicolor is possible where the element is two or more colors, as well as transparent or translucent, while pure white (very rare, and attributed to light blood mixing through Aether elements) and black (limited to the purest of Sanguia lineages) are extremely rare.